Jerry Falwell's Deal With the Devil

 volunteer workers supplied by

-Moon.
 Leach's news conference was broken up when then-college GOP leader Grover Norquist accused Leach of lying.
 (In the nearly quarter century since then, Norquist emerged as a powerful right-wing lobbyist with close ties to leading Republicans, including White House deputy chief of staff Karl Rove.)
-For

 its part, The Washington